Frequently Asked Questions

 Q) Where will this airport be built?

-A) The CACC's plan has narrowed the list of greenfield sites to three locations - this was reduced from an original group of ten sites. (“Greenfield” simply means a site for a new airport, rather than expanding or replacing an existing one.)
+A) The CACC's plan narrowed the list of greenfield sites to three locations - this was reduced from an original group of ten sites.
+(They use the term “greenfield” to mean a new airport.)
 The current sites being considered are Thurston County Central (East Olympia), Pierce County Central and Pierce County East.
 The CACC is tasked with recommending one site to the legislature by June 15, 2023.

 Q) How likely is the Thurston County Central site to be chosen?

 A) This is unknown, though several representatives have been commenting recently that none of the 3 greenfield sites are viable.
 There is also a conflict with JBLM which prompted the Thurston group to file a complaint with the Washington Office of the Attorney General on Jan 9.
-A greenfield site in Thurston County (near Black Lake) was being considered early on but was eliminated prior to the CACC announcing the 10 sites in the summer of 2022.
+A greenfield site in Thurston County (near Black Lake) was included in a presentation to the City of Mukilteo in Oct 2020 but was eliminated some time prior to the CACC announcing the 10 sites in the summer of 2022.
 The CACC has a deadline of June 15, 2023 to recommend one site to the legislature.
 Decisions and additional planning will then be up to the legislature.

 Q) I’m in the six-mile circle in Thurston County, if chosen how soon would I have to leave?

 A) Any greenfield site chosen for a new airport would still have many hurdles and possibly years of legal battles ahead.
 The CACC has also stated that the circle could be moved so is not the ultimate placement.
 The CACC’s decision in June 2023 is also just a recommendation - it is still up to the Washington Legislature to decide what to do with that information.
 It’s important we continue to advocate against a new airport, but the chances of anyone being removed from their homes in the few years are very slim.

 Q) Will the entire six-mile diameter circle be used for the airport?